marklchaves/cme-dev-style-guide/_docs/content-writing/08-writing-technical-content.html.md

 #### Capitalization

-Capitalize proper names of Mailchimp products, features, pages, tools, and teams when directly mentioned.
+Capitalize proper names of products, features, pages, tools, and teams when directly mentioned.
 In step-by-step instructions, capitalize and bold navigation and button labels as they appear in the app.

 - Mailchimp
 - Compliance Team, Billing Team